Château Guiraud Sauternes 2022 - 1er Cru Classé BIO

 About the estate:

 The château is owned by four partners: Robert Peugeot, Xavier Planty (who manages the estate), Stephan von Neipperg, and Olivier Bernard.
-Certified organic since 2011 and boasting a unique collection of Aquitaine white grape varieties (175 strains of Sauvignon and Sémillon), Guiraud is leading the way in sustainable agriculture in the Sauternes region.
-The grapes are harvested with precision when perfectly botrytized to produce two types of sweet wine.
-The grand vin is refined and evolves fairly quickly in the bottle, while the Petit Guiraud is deliberately less rich but perfect as an aperitif, as can be seen in the elegant restaurant-brasserie that the estate has just opened.
+Certified organic since 2011 and home to a truly unique collection of Aquitaine white grape varieties (175 clones of Sauvignon and Sémillon), Guiraud leads the way in sustainable viticulture in the Sauternes region.
+Here, perfectly botrytized grapes are harvested with precision to produce two types of sweet wine.
+The grand vin, full of finesse and evolving fairly quickly in the bottle, and the Petit-Guiraud, deliberately less rich but perfect as an aperitif, as one can see in the very elegant restaurant-brasserie the estate has just opened.
 The dry Bordeaux G is less appealing, clean but too simple for the terroir.

 Robert Parker - Wine Advocate